How to be Involved in NHA

 Chair: Phil Cantarinha, KGS Group

-• O&M Chair: Scott Romero, U.S. Army Corps of Engineers / Vice Chair: Craig Bourassa, Avista Utilities
+• O&M Chair: Craig Bourassa, Avista Utilities / Co-Vice Chairs: Scott Romero, U.S. Army Corps of Engineers / Robert Floyd, Tennessee Valley Authority (TVA)

 • Operational Excellence Chair: Carl Brewster, WEST USA, Inc. Water Energy Systems & Tests / Vice Chair: Scott Korab, Ballard Marine Construction

-Advisors: Daniel Langlois, GE Renewable Energy / Ellen Faulkner, Ayres Associates / Karl Parker, Yuba Water Agency / Raymond Chow, Duke Energy Corporation / Scott Klabunde, HydroPartners / Thomas Fitzgerald, Schnabel Engineering
+Advisors: Bryan Walsh, American Municipal Power, Inc. (AMP) / Daniel Langlois, GE Renewable Energy / Eddie Duncan, Duke Energy Corporation / Ellen Faulkner, Ayres Associates / Norbert Woodhams, Worthington Products Inc. / Scott Klabunde, HydroPartners / Thomas Fitzgerald, Schnabel Engineering

 Supporting NHA Staff: Chris Hayes